RED NOSES arts in healthcare advocacy

 Our advocacy efforts focus on three key goals:

-• Firstly, we strive to ensure that individuals are aware of their right to access art, emphasising the significant role it plays in wellbeing.
+• Firstly, we strive to ensure that individuals are aware of their right to access art.
+Above all, we emphasise the significant role art plays in wellbeing.

-• Secondly, we aim to become an integral part of the institutions we work with, ensuring that healthcare clowning is recognised and integrated into their practices.
+• Secondly, RED NOSES aim to become an integral part of the institutions we work with.
+In doing so, we ensure healthcare clowning is recognised and integrated into their practices.

-• Lastly, we actively engage policymakers, urging them to develop legal frameworks that facilitate and promote the benefits of arts and humour for all.
+• Lastly, we actively engage policymakers.
+Together, we urge them to develop legal frameworks that promote the benefits of arts and humour for all.

 Advocacy approach